webthethird/create-react-app-urql-live-query/README.md

 ## Environment Setup

-Copy the `.env.example` file to `.env` and replace/fill in the values as needed.
+Copy the `.env.example` file to `.env`.
+You can leave the values as they are, since all we really need is the GraphQL query endpoint.

 ## Installing dependencies